Almudena-Rendon/Almudena-Rendon/README.md

 🎞️ Beyond tech, I indulge in creative hobbies like traveling, photography, music, and reading.

-🌱 Please feel free to take a look at my portfolio and do not hesitate to contact me at arfernd@gmail.com, should you have any questions!
+🌱 Please feel free to take a look at my portfolio and do not hesitate to contact me, should you have any questions!

     Let's connect and explore opportunities together!